zio/zio-http/docs/website/docs/v1.x/dsl/middleware.md

 #### A simple middleware example
-Lets consider a simple example using out-of-the-box middleware called ```runAfter``` and ```addHeader``` We will write a middleware which will log a message on the server side after returning response.
+Lets consider a simple example using out-of-the-box middleware called ```runAfter``` and ```addHeader``` We will write a middleware which will attach a custom header to the response.

 Start with imports
 ```scala